AbdurRKhalid/Redis-Notes/Readme.md

 `SET name mario` this command will create a new key called "name" in Redis and the value of this key will be "mario".
 `GET name` this command will get the value of the key "name" from Redis database and it will print on console.

+## Basic Sets Operations
+It is a data-type that does not allow storage of the String values (members - Redis terminology) inside an array.

+`SADD names mario` Here in this command "names" is the name of the set and "mario" is the value we are putting inside the set.
+If the set does not exists this command will create a new set and then add member into that set.

+`SREM names mario` This command will remove the value "mario" from the set called names.

+_If we have two sets and we want to get results (unio) of boths of those sets then we can take union of those sets as following:_
+`SUNION names secondNames` This command will return the union of the both of the sets and the vales (names in this case) will be unique.

+_If we want to check if one value exists in Set or not we can do the following:_
+`SISMEMBER names yoshi` This command will return the '0' because yoshi does not exists in the set.
+If it existed in set then the value would have been 1.